For some fathers, talking and having a conversation with your kids can be difficult.

 - Take advantage of any conversation opportunities that arise.
 It could be reading a book before bed, walking to the shop, or driving to a friend’s house.
 You can also use this time to share something about your day.

 Listening and talking to your kids is a great way to connect and improve your relationship.
-If you are having trouble communicating with your kids, you can call our MensLine Australia counsellors at any time on 1300 78 99 78.
+If you are having trouble communicating with your kids, you can call our MensLine Australia counsellors 24 hours a day, seven days a week.